sam-xl/py_trees_parser/README.md

 This is a xml parser for processing and building a py_trees behavior tree.
 The hope is that most if not all capabilities of py_trees will be available for xml parsing.
-As such, a py_trees behavior tree will be able to be created by simply creating an xml file.
+As such, a py_trees behavior tree can be created by simply creating an xml file.

 ## Dependencies